Edward G. Amoroso: Academic and professional career

 for almost three decades, and through that post has introduced more than 3,000 graduate students to the topic of information security.
-A computing security course he taught at Monmouth University in the 1990’s was documented in a paper presented at an ACM conference in 1993.
+A computing security course he taught at Monmouth University in the 1990s was documented in a paper presented at an ACM conference in 1993.

 In 2017, Amoroso accepted the position of Distinguished Research Professor in the Center for Cybersecurity (CCS) at the NYU Tandon School of Engineering in Brooklyn, New York.
 One of his responsibilities at CCS is serving as the leader of the research team for the Index of Cybersecurity, a monthly reading of sentiment estimates regarding cyber threats.
 Hosted on the NYU CCS website, it surveys and presents the concerns of practicing security experts around the world on cybersecurity threat-related issues.

 Amoroso also serves as a senior advisor to the Asymmetric Operations Group at the Johns Hopkins University Applied Physics Laboratory in Laurel, MD.
 His board-related appointments include one year as an independent director for M&T Bank in Buffalo, New York from 2016 to 2017, and several years as a Board Trustee at the Stevens Institute of Technology.
 He holds 10 patents for inventions related to cyber security.